Dai-765/AMAZON-PRODUCT-REVIEW-PROJECT/README.md

 In the initial data preperation phase, we performed the following

-- Data loading and inspection.
+1. Data loading and inspection.

-- Handling missing values.
+2. Handling missing values.

-- Data cleaning formation.
+3. Data cleaning formation.

+  ###Exploratory Data Analysis

+  Exploratory Data Analysis invlves exploring the sales data to answer key questions such as:

+  -